jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ![Objective, culturally embedded, socially-negotiated, and idiosyncratic taxonomies](../ILLOS/taxonomy_status.png)

-# What is information architecture?

-IA is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
-The goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).

-## What is taxonomy and vocabulary control?
+# What is taxonomy and vocabulary control?

 Per Hedden, taxonomy --- the law or science (nomos) of order (taxis) --- has both general and specific meanings.
 In general, taxonomy is the discipline of creating and managing taxonomies, synonymous with knowledge organization structure/systems (KOS).
 It has roots in biological taxonomies and library catalogs (which have existed since antiquity --- as scrolls!).
 Companies began to use taxonomies for corporate knowledge assets management very marginally in the 1980s, then increasingly in the 1990s as web technologies spread.
 Beyond this general sense, a taxonomy is also a specific kind of KOS with a hierarchical structure: